ranvis/robots-txt-processor/README.md

 ### Setting user-agents

-There's shorthand way of passing source to tester.

 When setting source, you can (optionally) pass user-agents like the examples above.
 If you pass a user-agent string or an array of string, subsequent `Filter` will filter out unspecified user-agent records (aside from `*`.)
 While `Tester->isAllowed()` accepts user-agents, it should run faster to filter (with `Filter->setUserAgents()` or `Tester->setSource(source, userAgents)`) and call `Tester->isAllowed()` multiple times without specifying user-agents.